aspose-tex/Aspose.TeX-API-References/english/python-net/aspose.tex.io/outputfilesystemdirectory/get_file/_index.md

 ## get_file {#str}

-Returns the stream to read from or to write to.
+Returns the stream to read from.

 ### Returns